PirateNetwork/pirate/README_offline_transaction_signing.md

    The config option is accessible from the Settings->Options menu, under the Wallet tab.

-## Adreses
+## Address exchange
-1. The philosophy of an offline transaction
-   Each address consists of a public and private part.
-The public part is what you share with people, so that they can make payments to you.
-The private part is required to spend the funds in that address.
-This should be kept private at all times.
-If somebody obtains your private key they can spend your funds.
-The network will process the transaction if the cryptographic signature is correct, regardless of where the transaction was send from.
-Your wallet.dat file stores your addresses.
-An attacker will try to obtain your wallet file in order to steal your private keys, and per extension, your funds.
-To prevent somebody from launching a remote attack on your computer over the internet or with mallware on your PC, we split up the keys.

-   Apart from the risk of loosing your funds to an attacker its also much more likely that you'll loose your wallet.dat file due to neglect.
-There are countless horror stories of people who have lost billions (yes, with a 'B') worth of Bitcoin due to hard drive crashes, hard drives that were formatted to make room for a new O/S installation or simply old machines that were thrown away.

-   This problem was mitigated with the implementation of BIP39 mnemonic seed phrases.
-   A 2048 bit random key is created and broken up into 24 pieces.
-Each piece is mapped to a natural language English dictionary.
-You end up with a random 24 word phrase that represents this master key.
-By initialising the wallet with a valid seed phrase all the addresses associated with that seed phrase can be recreated (derived).
-So now you only need to write down or remember this mnemonic seed phrase to restore you addresses on any wallet installation.
-Read up on the internet on best practices on storing the BIP39 seed phrase securely.

-   On PirateNetwork there is a further distinction for the public part of the address.
-   Public address: (Starts with 'zs') This is what you share with somebody to pay you.
-                   They can not obtain further information regarding the balance of that address or the transaction history of the address.
-   Extended viewing key: (Starts with 'zxviews') The extended viewing key contains the
-                   public address and additional information enabling the wallet to show you the current balance of the address and the transaction history of the address.
-You use the extended viewing key in your own online wallet to view its balance and transaction history.
-To make a payment from the address you'll generate an offline sign request.
-More detail of this in the further secions.
-                   You do not normally share the extended viewing key with somebody, just like the private key.

-   The wallet on the offline PC contains the full address, i.e. viewing (public) & spending (private).
-The wallet on the online PC only contains the viewing key.
-   If the wallet with the viewing key is stolen its (almost) no deal - information is leaked regarding the balance & transaction history of your addresses.
-This is clearly not a desireable thing, but at least they will not be able to spend that balance, like they would have if the wallet contained the spending (private) part of the address as well.

-2. Create an address in the offline wallet
+1. Create an address in the offline wallet
-   Launch the offline wallet.
-The zcash parameters are verified first.
-The overview page will show that it's running in 'Cold storage offline mode'.
-   If its not running as such, select Settings->Options and from the Wallet
-   tab: Enable offline signing and Sign (Offilne mode).
-The wallet will restart to apply the configuration.

    Click the 'Receive' button.
-The addresses on which you can receive funds will be displayed.
-The 'Mine' column should have a check mark next to it, which indicates that the wallet has the spending key (private key) of that address.
+The public addresses, starting with z x 1 are display.
+People use this address to send funds to you.
+The 'Mine' column should have a check mark next to each address, which indicates that the wallet has the private key of that address.

-   During the first run of the application it will automatically create a wallet.dat file and generate one address.
+   During the first run of the application an address is generated automatically.
-   If you require a new address to be generated, you can click the 'New' button at the bottom of the window.
+   If you require another address you can click the 'New' button at the bottom of the window.
 A popup will appear that prompt for a label for the address.
-The labels can help you to organise your addresses, for instance, to whom you've given this address for a payment.
+   The labels can help you to organise your addresses, for instance, to whom you've given this address in order to receive a payment.
    Click OK to complete the operation.
 The labels will not be restored if you restore the wallet from a BIP39 seed phrase.

-   The offline PC cannot scan the blockchain to see the transactions that were send to its addresses.
+   The offline PC cannot scan the  blockchain to see the transactions that were send to it's addresses.
 You'll use the online PC to view the balance of your addresses.

-3. Exporting an address to the online wallet
+2. Export an address to the online wallet
    You need to export the extended viewing key of the address from your offline wallet to the online wallet.
-To perform this task, click on the 'Receive' botton to display all your addresses.
+To perform this task, click on the 'Receive' button.
 Righ click on the desired address and select 'export extended viewing key'.
 A window with about 4 lines of text will be displayed, starting with 'zxviews....'
    Click with the mouse pointer on the text and press Ctrl+a to select all the text.
    Then copy and paste it into a text editor.
 Save the text file and transport it to the online PC.
-Since the offline machine is disconnected from all networks for security concerns, you'll probably use a USB memory stick to transport the file to the online machine.
+Since the offline machine is disconnected from all networks, for security concerns, you'll probably use a USB memory stick to transport the file to the online machine.

-   Note: The process contains more data than only the public address.
+   Note: The viewing key contains more data than only the public address.
 You share the public address, starting with 'zs1...', with people so that they can send pirate coins to you.
-You use the extended viewing key to monitor the balance and transaction history of the address and to request offline transaction signing for that address when you want to spend its funds.
+You use the extended viewing key to monitor the balance and transaction history of the address and to request offline transaction signing for that address when you want to spend it's funds.
 This will only be used in your online wallet.

-4. Import extended viewing key in the online wallet
+3. Import extended viewing key in the online wallet
    On the online PC, open the file containing the extended viewing key.
    Copy the text of the viewing key.
 Launch the Treasure Chest application.
    Once it is operational, select File->Import viewing key A popup window will appear.
 Paste the text in the edit box and select OK The whole blockchain is scanned by the application to see if there were any funds send to that address in the past.
-This can take up to an hour on a PC with an Intel i5 processor.
+This takes approx. 25 minuts on a PC with an Intel i5 processor.
 Once completed, click on the 'Receive' button.
-The address should be visible in the list.
+The new address should be visible in the list.
 Note that there is no checkmark in the 'Mine' column.
-It indicates that you are only viewing the activity on the address and that the online wallet doesn't have the spending key (private key) to authorise transaction for that address.
+It indicates that you are only viewing the activity on the address and that the online wallet doesn't have the spending key (private key) to authorise a transaction for that address.
 This is exactly what we want to accomplish with the split wallet (online & offline) philosophy.

    Even though all the addresses are derived from the BIP39 seed phrase in the